freeCodeCamp/freeCodeCamp/guide/english/javascript/loops/for-loop/index.md

 elephant is 5
 ```

-In addition to the break statement which opts out of the iteration when the condition is false is the continue statement.
-The `continue` statement skips the condition when the code is true, continues up until the condition is false.
+In contrast to the `break` statement which opts out of the iteration when the condition is false, the `continue` statement skips the condition when the code is true, and continues up until the condition is false.

 Using the above example again, let's see the functionality of the `continue` statement